-Report ing Officer: cer: Nigel Grimshaw, Director City and Neighbourhood Services Contac Contact Officer: Rose Crozier, Assistant Director City and Neighbourhood Services Restric Restricted Reports Is this Is this report restricted?
+Report eporting Officer: Nigel Grimshaw, Director City and Neighbourhood Services Contac ct Officer: Rose Crozier, Assistant Director City and Neighbourhood Services Restric Restricted Reports Is this Is this report restricted?
 If Yes, when will th e report become unrestricted?
 After Commit tee Decision After Council Some time in the future Never Call-in Is the c lecision eligible fo or Call-in?
-Yes X No 1.0 - ort or Summary of Main Issues 1.1 · eport be submitted to a future meeting that would: posals as to how the City's parks and open spaces could be better animated ht help act as a deterrent to vandalism; and best practice of other local authorities and include potential budget options. - Look at the e best practice of other local authorities and include potential budget options.
+Yes X No 1.0 1.1 · eport be submitted to a future meeting that would: posals as to how the City's parks and open spaces could be better animated ht help act as a deterrent to vandalism; and Look at the best practice of other local authorities and include potential budget options.
 1.2 Members will reca all that Council provides ongoing operational preventative measures, the purpose dress anti-social behaviour, namely mobile CCTV and front line staff resource (Safer Neighbour rhood Officers, Park Wardens and Alcohol Enforcement Officers).
 These measures continu e to be provided with a focus on weekend evenings and school holidays when anti-social behavio our can be most challenging.